-Usually 1 hour for a weekly or fortnightly slot.
-Casual students are always welcome but priority must always be given to
+Typically, 1 hour for a weekly (or fortnightly) slot.
+Ad hoc enquiries are always welcome (especially during holiday seasons) but priority must always be given to

 my regular schedule.

-Essentially, my lessons are tailor-made to suit your needs but most students agree that also following the RGT grade syllabus is a great way to cover all the essentials and gauge development (even though they may choose not to take examinations).
+Essentially, my lessons are tailor-made to suit your needs but most students agree that also following the RGT grade syllabus is a great way to cover all the essentials and gauge development (even if choosing not to take formal examinations).
 Having an avid interest in an eclectic range of musical styles (from all eras) is also reflected in the quality and depth of knowledge I can pass on.

 My fees keep in line with the typical charge for professional private music instruction in the London / Kent area.
 Please click here for more info.